konrad-campowsky/gentoo-portage-overlay/README.md

  - **sys-apps/gpu-switch**

-   Utility to switch between IGP and dedicated GPU on caertain Macbook Pro models.
+   Utility to switch between IGP and dedicated GPU on certain Macbook Pro models.

    Stolen with pride from [here](https://github.com/0xbb/gpu-switch).